apache/griffin/griffin-doc/service/hibernate_eclipselink_switch.md

 <h2 id = "2.1"></h2>

 ### Add hibernate dependency
-By default, Spring Data uses Hibernate as the default JPA implementation provider.So we just add **spring-boot-starter-data-jpa** dependency.If you have already added it, skip this step.
+By default, Spring Data uses Hibernate as the default JPA implementation provider.So we just add **spring-boot-starter-data-jpa** dependency.**If you have already added it, skip this step.**

     <dependency>
         <groupId>org.springframework.boot</groupId>